Maxim-Mazurok/google-api-typings-generator/gapi.client.content/readme.md

 await gapi.client.content.freelistingsprogram.get({ merchantId: "merchantId",  });

 /*
-Requests a review of free listings in a specific region Important: This method is only whitelisted for selected merchants.
+Requests a review of free listings in a specific region.
+This method is only available to selected merchants.
 */
 await gapi.client.content.freelistingsprogram.requestreview({ merchantId: "merchantId",  });